 - Address your 2021 business and marketing strategy – this blog explores these ideas in more depth.

 - Address your internal marketing plan – how you’ll engage, motivate and inspire your team throughout the process.

-- Audit your website – if you already have a site, you might want to have a look at what is or isn’t working.
+- Audit your website – if you already have a site, you might want to look at what is or isn’t working.

 Each of these activities is about using your time and what budget you have to effectively promote your business and show your customers and competitors that you’re still active, you’ve not disappeared and that you’ve got plans for the future.